 There are possible risks with all surgeries.
-The podiatric surgery team will do tests and checks.
-This is to make sure you have the best chance of success.
-The team will also give you advice and guidance after your surgery.
+The podiatric surgery team will carry out tests and checks.
+This to make sure you have the best chance of success.
+The team will also give you advice and guidance after surgery.
 To get the best results, carefully follow all the advice and guidance that you are given.

-- 80 out of 100 of our patients report to be much better following this surgery. - About 1 in 20 patients may have problems, but they can usually be treated.
-They should not cause permanent disability or pain. - A small number of patients can have long-term problems or are not happy with the results of surgery.
+• about 1 in 20 cases may have problems, but they can usually be treated.
+They should not result in permanent disability or pain

+• A small number of patients can have long-term problems or are not happy with the results of surgery.
 You must be sure that the benefits of this treatment are greater than the risks.

-Some possible complications with toe surgery include:
+Some possible complications with removing bone spurs include:

-- Joint stiffness in surrounding joints - Your bones may not heal (fuse together) and you may need another surgery.
-Smokers are 2.7 times more likely to have a bone fusion failure than non-smokers.
-Smoking also delays wound healing.
-We strongly recommend that you stop smoking 4 weeks before and after your surgery date. - Your toes may be weak and /or not touch the ground. - Your toe may not be completely straight or may become misshapen again.
-You may need surgery again if this causes you pain. - You may get pain under the ball of your foot as a result of a change in foot shape and function. - The wire may become loose or need to be removed early.
-As the wire holds the toe straight, if it is removed early the bones may not heal fully or stay in the right position. - Blood clot in the leg (deep vein thrombosis DVT) or lung (pulmonary embolism PE).
-We will check what your DVT and PE risk is and give you information on how to reduce the risk of getting a blood clot after your operation.
-Leaflet 338 and 339 are available on YourHealth at https://yourhealth.leicestershospitals.nhs.uk/ - Infections in the wound and minor damage to the nerves of the toe can happen after any foot surgery.
-Infections happen in less than 1 in 50 surgeries.
-Usually, these are minor problems that get better quickly.
-Very rarely, wounds can become more deeply infected and need surgery.
-Nerve pain may be ongoing and worse than the pain before surgery.
+- stiffness in the joint - damage to the nerves in the skin - the arthritis in the joint may become worse and more painful.
+You may need another operation - loss of feeling, usually temporary though sometimes permanent - blood clot in the leg (deep vein thrombosis -DVT) or lung (pulmonary embolism -PE).
+We will check you for your DVT or PE risk.
+We will give you information on how to reduce the risk of getting a blood clot after surgery.
+Leaflet 338 and 339 available on YourHealth at https:// yourhealth.leicestershospitals.nhs.uk/ - infections in the wound and minor damage to the nerves of the toe can happen after any foot surgery.
+Infection rates are estimated at less than 1 in 50 of all surgeries.
+These are minor problems that get better quickly.
+Very rarely, wounds can become more deeply infected and need another surgery. - nerve pain may be ongoing and worse than the pain before your surgery

-What to do if you cannot come for surgery
+What to do if you cannot come for your surgery

-If you cannot come for your surgery, call the day surgery unit staff and let them know.
+If you cannot make it for your surgery, call the day surgery unit staff and let them know.
 You can find the phone numbers at the end of this leaflet.